Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 ## /about/version

 Main purpose for this endpoint is to provide version of the deployed Execution Core Container version.
 This endpoint is not password protected.\
-User can also use it to check if TRUEConnector is ready for use (if component is completed with initialization/startup).
+User can also use it to check if TRUE Connector is ready for use (if component is completed with initialization/startup).

 Example of the request: